Martin Archer Shee: Painting

 In 1789, he exhibited his first two pictures, the Head of an Old Man and Portrait of a Gentleman.
 Over the next ten years he steadily increased in practice.
 He was chosen an associate of the Royal Academy in 1798.

-In 1789, he married Mary, eldest daughter of James Power of Youghal, and in 1800 he was elected a Royal Academician.
+In 1789, he married Mary, eldest daughter of James Power of Youghal.
+In 1800 he was elected a Royal Academician.
 He moved to George Romney's former house at 32 Cavendish Square, and set up as his successor.
-In addition to his portraits he executed various subjects and historical works, such as Lavinia, Belisarius, his diploma picture Prospero and Miranda, and the Daughter of Jephthah.
+He was acknowledged as one of the In addition to his portraits he executed various subjects and historical works, such as Lavinia, Belisarius, his diploma picture Prospero and Miranda, and the Daughter of Jephthah.
+In 1809 he donated his history painting Belisarius as his diploma work to the Royal Academy of Arts, as portraits were not permitted.
+It depicts a scene from Byzantine Empire, popular with artists of the era.
+During the Regency era he continued to produce portraits of leading figures, but was often overshadowed by his friend and rival Thomas Lawrence.

+Amongst the notable figures who sat to him were his fellow Irishmen the politician Henry Grattan and the author Thomas Moore, both paintings now in the National Gallery of Ireland in Dublin.